silx-kit/pyFAI/doc/source/project.rst

 -------------------

 In addition to the run dependencies, pyFAI needs a C compiler.
-There is an issue with MacOSX (v10.8 and 10.9) where the default compiler (Xcode5) switched from gcc 4.2 to clang (v<3.5) which dropped the support for OpenMP.
+There is an issue with MacOSX (v10.8 onwards) where the default compiler (Xcode5 or 6) switched from gcc 4.2 to clang which dropped the support for OpenMP (clang v3.5 supports OpenMP under linux but not directly under MacOSX).
 Multiple solution exist, pick any of those:

-* install a recent version of GCC (>=4.2)
+* Install a recent version of GCC (>=4.2)
-* install Xcode6 (instead of Xcode5) which provides clang 3.5 (with OpenMP support)
-* install pyFAI without OpenMP support using the --no-openmp flag.
+* Use Xcode without OpenMP, using the --no-openmp flag for setup.py.

 C files are generated from cython source and distributed.
 Cython is only needed for developing new binary modules.
-If you want to generate your own C files, make sure your local cython version supports memory-views (available from Cython v0.17 and newer), unless your Cython files will not be compiled or used.
+If you want to generate your own C files, make sure your local Cython version supports memory-views (available from Cython v0.17 and newer), unless your Cython files will not be compiled or used.

 Building procedure